darthlukan/gitops-workshop/WORKSHOP.md

 ## Running the Tekton Pipeline

-Now we will demonstrate how a Tekton pipeline can be incorporated in the GitOps process to automate the creation of a new image version in our desired image repository.
+Now we will demonstrate how a Tekton pipeline can be incorporated in the GitOps process to automate the creation of a new image version in our desired image registry.

 First, we will deploy our Tekton pipeline.
 In order to save time, you should run the following playbook: